seanpmaxwell/React-Ts-Best-Practices/README.md

 }
 ```

-Let the formatter handle these decisions so code reviews can focus on behavior.
+Let the formatter decide so reviews focus on behavior.

 #### Use stable keys

-For dynamic lists, use stable identifiers from the data:
+Use stable identifiers from the data:

 ```tsx
 users.map(user => <UserRow key={user.id} user={user} />)
 ```

-Do not generate a fresh key during each render.

-Array indexes are a poor fit when items can be inserted, removed, or reordered. `useId` is useful for accessibility relationships, not list keys.
+Never generate a fresh key per render.
+Indexes break when items are inserted, removed, or reordered. `useId` is for accessibility relationships, not list keys.

 #### Make forms and actions accessible

-- Associate labels with their inputs.
+- Associate labels with inputs.
-- Use `type="button"` for non-submit buttons inside forms.
+- `type="button"` for non-submit buttons in forms.
-- Make loading and error states understandable without relying only on color.
+- Loading and error states understandable without color alone.
 - Preserve visible keyboard focus.
-- Use meaningful alternative text for informative images and empty alternative text for decorative ones.
+- Meaningful alt text for informative images; empty alt for decorative ones.

 #### Test what the user can observe

-Test rendering, interactions, keyboard submission, loading states, empty states, and failure paths.

-Avoid tying every test to internal state variables or implementation details.
-A refactor should not break a test when the user-visible behavior is unchanged.
+Test rendering, interactions, keyboard submission, loading, empty, and failure states.
+Don't tie tests to internal state or implementation details; a refactor with unchanged user-visible behavior shouldn't break them.

-For example, with Vitest and React Testing Library, a test for the [contact form](#function-components-form-example) can interact with it the way a user would:
+With Vitest and React Testing Library, a test for the [contact form](#function-components-form-example) interacts like a user:

 ```tsx
 // ContactForm.test.tsx